ska-telescope/ska-gui-components/docs/src/DataGrid.rst

-    "ariaDescription", "string", "No", "", "Used by Screen Readers" "ariaTitle", "string", "No", "AlertCard", "Used by Screen Readers" "columns", "number", "Yes", "", "Array containing the column specifics ( See below ) " "height", "number", "No", "264", "Determines the height that the component will use" "onRowClick", "function", "No", "", "Action if the row is clicked" "rows", "array", "Yes" , "", "Data that is to be presented" "testId", "string", "Yes", "", "Identifier for testing purposes"
+    "ariaDescription", "string", "No", "", "Used by Screen Readers" "ariaTitle", "string", "No", "AlertCard", "Used by Screen Readers" "columns", "number", "Yes", "", "Array containing the column specifics" "height", "number", "No", "264", "Determines the height that the component will use" "onRowClick", "function", "No", "", "Action if the row is clicked" "rows", "array", "Yes", "", "Data that is to be presented" "testId", "string", "Yes", "", "Identifier for testing purposes"

 .. csv-table:: Columns
    :header: "Property", "Type", "Required", "default", ""